How to Clean Your Desk Mat: Expert Tips for Every Material

 For general users, cleaning your desk mat every two weeks is typically sufficient.
 If you're a heavy user—such as someone who games daily or spends long hours at your desk—it's best to give your mat a full cleaning once a week to maintain optimal hygiene and appearance.

-How to Keep my Desk Mat Clean
+How to Keep my Desk Mat Clean (Pro Habits)

 • Tackle spills instantly: Accidents happen.
 When they do, blot liquids right away with a dry cloth to prevent stains or moisture damage.